SOCIUS – Social robots promote the mental health of schoolchildren

 Prof. Dr. Reinhard Riedl

-• Keywords Robotics, Digital transformation, Human-to-machine interaction, Mental health, Design Science Research, Mind Matters
+Tanja Häusermann - Keywords Robotics, Digital transformation, Human-to-machine interaction, Mental health, Design thinking, Mind Matters

 Situation

-The use of social robots is increasing.
-However, there is a paucity of empirical research on social robots in the field of mental health promotion in primary schools.
+Social robots are increasingly being used in educational settings.
+However, there are still very few empirical studies on social robots in the field of mental health promotion in everyday school life.

 Course of action